 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This contemporary romance is a eARC edition that was published by Harlequin Blaze on November 1, 2014 and has 224 pages.
+contemporary romance that was published by Harlequin Blaze on November 1, 2014 and has 224 pages.

 Explore it on Goodreads or Amazon.